 No

-Yes, Mount Auburn Cemetery is an easy trail suitable for beginners and families with children.
-With only 30 meters of elevation gain spread across 8 km, the gentle rolling landscape is accessible to most visitors regardless of fitness level.
+Yes, Mount Auburn Cemetery is an easy-difficulty trail suitable for beginners and families.
+With only 30 meters of elevation gain spread across 8 km, the gentle terrain is accessible to most visitors, including children and those with varying fitness levels.

 Didn't find your answer?